nbonamy/powerpoint-custom-table-style-generator/README.md

 To copy the result to your clipboard (for use with [OOXML Tools extension](https://chrome.google.com/webstore/detail/ooxml-tools/bjmmjfdegplhkefakjkccocjanekbapn?hl=en) for instance), use the `-x copy` option.

+## Customizing the template

+You can of course customize the template to your needs.
+You will need to:
+- get PowerPoint XML knowledge (see next section)
+- get gomplate syntax knowledge

+And do not hesitate to share your templates through a PR!

 ## Background information

 Everything about creating custom table styles by hacking the PowerPoint XML can be found on John Korchok site: